hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 ## How are the requests processed by the validator
 [request-processing]: #request-processing

 The requests are received on the `component` endpoint.

+### Adding peers

 When the validator receives a new request for adding peers it:

-- Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`
+- Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`;
 - If the validation was successful then the validator tries to connect to a provided peer.
 If the connection was successful it returns the `OK` status.
   Otherwise the corresponding error status is returned.